Heather Zaruba, M.A.

 NWU will establish a Curriculum Enhancement Fund (C-Fund) for each Honors Academy teacher with the amount based on enrollment.
 These funds are for the purpose of assisting instructors to fund items or experiences that improve their capacity to offer their courses.
 Here's how you can spend C-fund money:

-- Ask Marian Borgmann Ingwersen or Andrea Howell, how much money you have available in your c-fund.
+- Ask Heather Zaruba how much money you have available in your C-fund.

-- Spend some money on something that allows you to improve your ability to offer your course.
-Or, have your school spend the money.
+- Spend some money on something that allows you to improve your ability to offer your course, or have your school spend the money for your classroom items.
 Save receipts or purchase orders on items you or your school buy to support your WHA course.

-- Mail or email receipts to Marian Borgmann Ingwersen.
+- Mail or email receipts to Heather Zaruba.
 Bills are insufficient; you must show payment.